 Adjustment of Status

-In order to adjust status under the DV Program, you must establish that you:
+In order to adjust status through the DV Lottery, you must establish that you:

-Have been selected for a diversity visa by DOS’s lottery;
+- Have been selected for a diversity visa by the DV lottery;

 Submit the following evidence with your Form I-485: